 Evaluation: One final take-home exam worth 100%.
-Students be provided with the take-home exam on April 1 (the second to the last day of class), and it will be due on April 15.
+Students be provided with the take-home exam on March 31, and it will be due on April 14.
 Suggestion completion time: two working days/16 hrs.

 Greg Noble (J.D.
 (University of Saskatchewan)) is admitted to the Bar in Saskatchewan as well as in England and Wales.
 Mr. Noble is the Western Canadian Transfer Pricing Leader for Ernst & Young LLP.
 Mr. Noble is based in Vancouver and held the position of Canadian National Transfer Pricing Leader from 2007-2010 as well as BC Tax Leader from 2011-2018.
 Greg has been practicing in the area of transfer pricing since 1997 and has been involved in transfer pricing documentation studies, risk review assessments, planning and benchmarking studies, as well as dispute resolution assignments.
 Mr. Noble is a frequent speaker at events sponsored by organizations such as the Canadian Tax Foundation, Tax Executive Institute and various external organizations.
 He has also lectured at the university level, including the University of British Columbia, Simon Fraser University and Temple Law School.